Post-holiday and off-season shopping deals that you can still score now

 Sold by Dick’s Sporting Goods

 The Echo Dot Kids is not a toy.
-It is a fully functioning electronic device that is specifically made to be safe for kids.
+It’s a fully functioning electronic device that is specifically made to be safe for kids.
 This new design comes in either an owl or a dragon and is on sale for 50% off.

 Sold by Amazon